Everything You Wanted to Know About Startup Equity and How It Works

 Founders, who often have limited resources, need efficient strategies to attract top talent, secure investment capital, and garner support from the community.
 However, understanding the question of "how does equity work in a startup?" is essential not only for the founders but also for co-founders, employees, advisors, and investors.

-In this comprehensive startup equity guide, we will delve into the intricacies of startup equity, covering everything from what it is to how to manage it when scaling your business.
+On this page, we will delve into the intricacies of startup equity, covering everything from what it is to how to manage it when scaling your business.

 What Is Startup Equity?